07 June - 28 August 2018

 To enable you to apply, your organisation must have been approved as an administrating organisation Opens in new window. and have created an organisation account in Prisma.

 For most items in Prisma, there is a user manual External link, opens in new window. describing all the steps, as well as answers to FAQ External link, opens in new window..
 Please refer to these when filling in your application.

 Please avoid stating your own or anybody else’s full personal identity number in the application except where specifically requested.

 Creating a personal account in Prisma

-Before you apply, you must create a personal account in Prisma, where you can save your personal and CV data.
+Before you apply, you must create a personal account in Prisma External link, opens in new window., where you can save your personal and CV data.
 The information only needs to be entered once, and can thereafter be supplemented or changed as required.
 As the Swedish Research Council uses foreign reviewers for this call, please use English when entering any descriptive text in your CV data.
 You can also input your publications for future use.
 Please note that no publications can currently be uploaded from your account to the application form.
 This is because the publications function is under development and not yet used in the Swedish Research Council’s calls.
 You should therefore submit your publications list as an attached PDF file instead (please see instructions under “Publications” below).

 Please allow plenty of time to create your personal account.
 The applications you register in Prisma will be linked to your personal account.

 All other persons participating in your application must also create a personal account in Prisma and confirm their participation.
 Thereafter they can add their data to the application via their personal accounts